rubygarage/rubygarage.github.com/slides/continuous_integration.markdown

 # Why do we use that?

-You have a project.
-You have a team working on this project.
+-  You have a team working on this project.
 Your team deliver some amount of features/per day/per week/ per sprint.
-All participants of your team want to be sure that your repository contains stable and covered with specs code.
+-  All participants of your team want to be sure that your repository contains stable and covered with specs code.

 --

-## Under control!
+## Under control
-All of these cases could be handled with continuous strategies!
+All of these cases could be handled with continuous strategies

 - Continuous integration
 - Continuous delivery